clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 ## In addition to showing the following list of reminders, All replies should be 500 characters or less to accommodate me/cfs.
 List:
 - Your Bed is for napping or sleeping only.
+- ch.
+22 Clare Johnson’s lucid dream meditation.
 - Drink Water with ACV: ?
 - Heel/Toe 100x: ?
 - Sphinx/Child Yoga: ?